From Balliol to Worcester and everything in between, here's how to make the right decision...

 If you manage to visit the colleges, you will get a feel as to where some of the colleges are, including walking distances!
-But here is a map of colleges to help you eliminate those you feel are just a little too out of your way.
-You might want to be in the centre of the town, you might prefer to be slightly out of the way.
+But here is a map of Oxford colleges to help you eliminate those you feel are just a little too out of your way, or even too central for your liking.

 "The accommodation there is superb!"

-The location of college provided accommodation (see above) is probably important - some colleges, or their annexes, can be slightly distant (i.e. most people will cycle rather than walk).
-You might care about kitchen facilities (sometimes rooms have no access to kitchens), number of people to a bathroom (rarely an issue, although ensuites are fairly rare) and room size (although Oxford rooms tend to be larger than at other unis).
+The location of college-provided accommodation (see above) will probably be an important factor for you to consider – some colleges, or their annexes, can be slightly distant (i.e. most people will cycle rather than walk).
+You might care about kitchen facilities (sometimes rooms have no access to kitchens), number of people to a bathroom (rarely an issue, although en suites are fairly rare) and room size (although Oxford rooms tend to be larger than at other unis).

 "It has cheap accommodation and food" or "It's ridiculously rich"

 The cost of rooms varies a lot between colleges.
-The cheaper your rent, the more money you'll have to spend on other things.
+The cheaper your rent, the more money you'll have available to spend on other things.
 Typically, a richer college is able to make things cheaper for its students.
-(Be careful when you compare prices online, colleges often have fixed/facilities/catering charges that you have to pay on top of your rent.
+Be careful when you compare prices online though, as colleges often have fixed/facilities/catering charges that you have to pay on top of your rent.
 Also be aware that a small number of colleges require their students to pay for dinner every night.
-Or lack of kitchens might force you to.)
+Or lack of kitchen facilities might force you to.)